avabellaw/my-recipe/readme.md

 ### Known Issues/Bugs

-* A user can save their own recipes by editing the url.
+* A user can save their recipes by editing the URL.
-    * There's no backend code to stop you doing this but it's also not a problem.
+    * There's no backend code to stop you from doing this but it's also not a problem.
     * To stop this would mean querying the database an extra time before saving/unsaving recipes which isn't worth it.
-If someone wants to save their own recipe by manually editing the url that's up to them.
+If someone wants to save their recipe by manually editing the url that's up to them.
 * Can't save modified recipes.
     * This is due to an oversight with the database model.
     * Saved_Recipes contains the foreign key for only a standard Recipe
 * "A form field element should have an id or name attribute"
     * The dietary tag fields are created by wtforms.
 * If there is a validation error when searching recipes, it returns to the homepage with the validation message.
-    * It does this when searching using the search box on the search results page when really it should return to the same page.
+    * It does this when searching using the search box on the search results page when it should return to the same page.
-* For this release of the project, I'm unable to check image exists on cloudinary and delete.
+* For this release of the project, I'm unable to check if the image exists on Cloudinary and delete it.
     * This means there will be undeleted images.
 These are handled if stored locally.

 ### Deployment